bainarthur4-source/extra-farming-add-on-mod-template-1.21.X/README.md

 INSTUCTIONS TO USE:

 1st download ExtraFarmingAddOnMod-1.0.0.jar
+You can get it here (https://modrinth.com/mod/extra-farming-add-on-mod) or download it off of the repo

 2nd go to %appdata% -> .minecraft -> .mods and drag in the ExtraFarmingAddOnMod-1.0.0.jar into it